kellielu/vlc/README.md

 There are N array-dependent arguments that must be declared in `defg` that will be called by `map` function taking N arrays as input.
 There are exactly two array-dependent arguments that must be declared in a `defg` that will be called by the `reduce` function.
 (See below for a more detailed explanation.)
 Each array-dependent argument is an identifier for a single element in the array(s) that are being handled by `map` and `reduce`.

-Besides array-dependent arguments, `defg` also takes constant arguments as input, which are defined as an argument list into `defg` using the keyword `const`.
-These `const`arguments cannot be changed by the `defg` function, but can be referenced by the `defg` function.
-The type of the `const` argument and an `ID` for the argument must be specified in the declaration of a `defg` function, and the values for `const` arguments must be provided in the `defg` function when it is called by `map` or `reduce`.
-(See the example for `map` to understand how to use `const`)

-Furthermore, these `const` arguments are only copied once to global memory in the GPU kernel so that they can be accessed by all threads.
+Besides the identifiers of its arguments, `defg` function body may also reference `const` arguments that are passed to the higher order `map` or `reduce` function that takes the `defg` function as an input.
+(See the example for `map` to understand how to reference `const` arguments in `defg`)

 GPU function declaration:
 `<return type> defg <function name> (<type1> arg_1, <type2> arg_2...):`

-`<return type> defg <function name> (<type1> arg, const = const[<type1> const_arg1, <type2> const_arg2 ...]):`

 #### Higher Order Functions
 VLC contains built-in higher order functions `map` and `reduce` which take a `defg` and arrays as arguments.
 These built-in higher order functions provide needed abstraction for users who do not wish to be boggled by the specifics of GPU computing but still want to take advantage of GPU parallelism.

 The first parameter in a `map` or `reduce` function must be a `defg`.

+An optional parameter to map is a list of declared constant arguments defined by `const=[<type1> const_arg1=value1, <type2> const_arg2=value2...]`.
+These `const` arguments define variables that can be referenced by the `defg` function that is input into map; `defg` can reference constant arguments by calling them the same name as they are declared in the `const` list.

+Also note that constant arguments must not only be declared, but also assigned a value.

+In the GPU, these constant arguments are copied from host to the global memory in the GPU kernel, allowing all threads in the kernel to access these variables.

-For the remaining parameters, `reduce` takes in only one array as the second input, but `map` may take a variable number of arrays so long as they are the same dimensions.
+For the remaining parameters, `reduce` takes in only one array as input, but `map` may take a variable number of arrays so long as they are the same dimensions.
 All input arrays may not be `null`.

 If the input arrays are multi-dimensional, each dimension must have fixed-length rows.
 The output of `map` is an N-dimensional array of the same size as all the input arrays to `map`, where `defg` has been applied to the element in the corresponding index as the output.